Skip to main content

 Another symptom called post-exertional malaise has been reported in patient surveys.
 PEM is the worsening of symptoms after physical or mental activities.
 A person's ability will often vary.
 An activity a person easily tolerates one day may worsen symptoms the next.
 A physical therapist can closely monitor a person's responses to exercise to ensure treatment is not causing PEM or making symptoms worse.

-Adding additional physical activity is considered safe when symptoms are managed for a person's energy level during and after exertion.
+Adding more physical activity is considered safe when symptoms are managed for a person's energy level during and after exertion.

-If you have symptoms of long COVID, contact your primary care doctor.
-Long COVID may include other health complications that require labs, tests, or imaging before referral to a physical therapist for evaluation and treatment specific to your condition.
+If you have symptoms of long COVID, contact your primary care doctor or physical therapist for evaluation and treatment specific to your condition.
 Note: Exercise may not be appropriate for everyone living with long COVID.

-The goal of physical therapy is to improve your strength, stamina, and quality of life through prescribed movement.
+The goal of physical therapy is to improve your strength, stamina, and quality of life through education and prescribed movement.

 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.